aimas/TuniErp-8.0/doc/setup/install.rst

 * PostgreSQL host, port, user and password.

-  Odoo has no defaults beyond
+  TuniERP has no defaults beyond
   `psycopg2's defaults <http://initd.org/psycopg/docs/module.html>`_: connects
   over a UNIX socket on port 5432 with the current user and no password.
 By default this should work on Linux and OS X, but it *will not work* on